jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 There goes that theory.

-Some what lost I started to read the `epoll_wait` source.
+Somewhat lost I started to read the `epoll_wait` source.
 To help understand which code paths were executed I added more kprobes to see what `epoll_wait` was doing.

 This when I noticed the following sequence: